zulip/zulip/help/manage-user-groups.md

 !!! warn ""

-    Guests can never manage user groups, add anyone else to a group, or remove anyone else from a group, even if they belong to a group that has permissions to do so.
+    Guests can never administer user groups, add anyone else to a group, or remove anyone else from a group, even if they belong to a group that has permissions to do so.